salemove/lenjador/README.md

 Masks all the fields except those whitelisted in the configuration using [JSON Pointer](https://tools.ietf.org/html/rfc6901).
 Only simple values(`string`, `number`, `boolean`) can be whitelisted.
-Whitelisting array elements can be done using wildcard symbol `~`.
+Whitelisting array and hash elements can be done using wildcard symbol `~`.

 #### Configuration